 Just a month ago we started a new blog series about best practices in mobile game testing.
 This blog series has been very popular (and again, thank you, everyone, for your feedback!) so we wanted to give you a special view to one of the most important aspects in mobile game testing – the combined performance with battery life and user experience.

 Android game developers naturally want to make their games work well on as many devices as possible.

 That sounds obvious, doesn’t it?
 After all, it’s the reason why a service like Bitbar Testing is so important.

 But this simple, indisputable notion contains a big assumption: that popular devices already exist out there in the world, so it’s a coder’s responsibility to make games that will run on them.

 This assumption is certainly true and commercially sound.
-But it’s not very precise, because it doesn’t lay out which devices are “popular” enough to merit support and optimisation.
-It’s also inherently conservative, suggesting that developers to be afraid of fragmentation rather than nudging at its boundaries.
+But it’s not very precise, because it doesn’t lay out which devices are “popular” enough to merit support and optimization.
+It’s also inherently conservative, suggesting that developers be afraid of fragmentation rather than nudging at its boundaries.
 What’s more, it puts pretty much all of the onus on the developer when a game doesn’t run as well as it should.

 Testing Performance of Mobile Games

 If a Nexus 5 owner complains that Asphalt 7 is a battery hog, then they’d technically be right.
 Our tool, GameBench, shows that Asphalt 7 burns nearly one percent of battery for every minute of game time on the Nexus 5, meaning that it’d deplete the battery from 100 percent to empty in around two hours.